0xfourzerofour/clay-test/README.md

 # lightbender

-test application to create ui using clay and rust, passed into a WGPU render pipeline
+starter application to create ui using clay and rust, passed into a WGPU render pipeline